Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ## Contributing

-If you'd like to contribute to this library, please read the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md) to learn more about how to build and test the code.
+To contribute to this library, see the [contributing guide](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md).